The goal of Temple’s Chronic Cough Program is to narrow down the possible causes of a chronic cough.

 |Acute Cough||Less than 3 weeks||Infection, asthma or allergies|

 |Sub-Acute Cough||3 to 8 weeks||Often remains after an initial infection is over|

 What Can Cause a Chronic Cough?

 Before treating chronic cough, doctors must properly diagnose its cause.
-Lung specialists in the Temple Chronic Cough Program commonly begin with a physical exam, a review of the patient’s medical history and various tests.
+Our lung specialists commonly begin with a physical exam, a review of the patient’s medical history and various tests.